GRH-BCI/BCI-Paint/README.md

 </ol>

 # About the Project
 This project was developed for the Imagination Centre BCI Program at the Glenrose Rehabilitation Hospital.
-The purpose of this app is to enable people with severely limited physical mobility access to paint.
+The purpose of this app is to enable people with severely limited physical mobility access to paint digitally.

 <div align="center">
   <img src="docs/images/painting.png" width="500">